KDE/digikam-doc/asset_management/organize_find.rst

         digiKam Maintenance Tool is The Best Way to Auto-tag items by :ref:`Quality <maintenance_quality>` or for :ref:`Faces <maintenance_faces>`

-These kind of tools require extra data model files to run, which can be installed during digiKam's first run, or from :menuselection:`Settings --> Configure --> System --> Download Required Binary Data...`.
+These kinds of tools require extra data model files to run, which can be installed during digiKam's first run, or from :menuselection:`Settings --> Configure --> System --> Download Required Binary Data...`.

 .. _rating_ranking: